-Section 2 contains information relevant to running the business side of the VOPE, and institutionalizing it.
+Section 2 contains information relevant to running the business side of a VOPE, and institutionalizing it.

 Click the topic header to access additional information and a rich set of resources.